How To Use Docking Station With Laptop Closed? 5 Effortless Steps (With Pictures)

 What Is A Docking Station?

-The docking station is a hardware piece allowing a user to connect external monitors, keyboards, and mice to a central processing unit (CPU).
+The docking station is a hardware piece allowing users to connect external monitors, keyboards, and mice to a central processing unit (CPU).
 Desktop computers can be fitted with a docking station, allowing you to dock a laptop with the desktop and use the monitor, keyboard, and mouse.

 docking station for laptop

-It also allows you to keep the laptop in sync with the desktop, so whenever I undock my laptop, it’s current with the data and applications on my desktop.
+It also lets you keep the laptop in sync with the desktop, so whenever I undock it, it’s current with the data and applications on my desktop.

-The docking station also allows you to use the external hardware while making the laptop the CPU.
-This is a more likely set up for a home user or a remote worker, who wants to take the work with them wherever they go, but still use external screens, keyboards, and mice when the occasion arises.
+The docking station allows you to use the external hardware while making the laptop the CPU.
+This is a more likely setup for a home user or a remote worker, who wants to take the work with them wherever they go, but still use external screens, keyboards, and mice when the occasion arises.

 How To Use Docking Station With Laptop Closed (Step-By-Step)

 Windows 10 automatically puts a laptop in sleep mode whenever the lid is closed.
-It does this to keep you from having to do a cold boot whenever you want to use the machine.
+It does this to keep you from doing a cold boot whenever you want to use the machine.
 It’s a good reason; cold boots take a long time and have more wear and tear on the hardware.
-Windows 10 does, however, allow you to change the setting, so the machine stays active with the lid down.
+Windows 10 does, however, allow you to change the setting so the machine stays active with the lid down.

 Step 1: Open Control Panel

 Open the control panel in the Windows laptop to change the main settings.
-Just search in ‘all apps’ ‘Control Panel’ and open it.
+Search in ‘all apps’ and ‘Control Panel’ and open them.

 Step 2: Go To ‘Hardware and Sound’